MengXiangxi/BLOG/_posts/2021-07-06-PET-dynamics-roadmap.md

 - **Physics in Nuclear Medicine**, Simon R. Cherry et. al., Sanders, 2012 4th ed.

-Chapter 21 of this book, "Tracer Kinetic Modeling", briefly discusses the transportation phenomenon and the compartment models.
+Chapter 21 of this book, "Tracer Kinetic Modeling", briefly discusses the basic principles in kinetic analysis and the compartment modeling, and presented several models.
+It emphasizes on the transportation of the blood, and briefly deals with the FDG model.
+It is of an entry level (undergraduate level), not especially focusing on neurology.
+However, not too much information on the compartment model is presented.

 - **Basic Sciences of Nuclear Medicine**, edited by Magdy M. Khalil, Springer, 2011.